-(covered previously) are excellent for managing Python packages, Machine Learning projects often involve more complex dependencies, including non-Python libraries like CUDA, MKL, or system tools.
-This is where Conda shines.
+docker rundocker-compose.ymlWhile pip and requirements.txt are widely used for managing Python packages, Machine Learning projects often involve more complex dependencies, including non-Python libraries like CUDA, MKL, or system tools.
+Conda offers an excellent solution for such scenarios.
 Conda is an open-source package management system and environment management system that runs on various operating systems.
 It excels at installing packages and their dependencies, especially those with binary components, and creating isolated environments to prevent conflicts.
 Integrating Conda into your Docker workflow provides a powerful way to manage these intricate ML environments reliably.

 Using Conda within your Docker images offers several advantages, particularly relevant for ML: